Moarcas/IntroductionToRobotics/README.md

 <h2 align="center">General description:</h2>

 <p align="center">
     I developed a small game on an 8x8 matrix.
 In the game, I included three types of elements: a player (blinking slowly), bullets (blinking fast), and walls (not blinking).
-The purpose of this was to kickstart my matrix project.
     The basic idea was to generate walls on the map (occupying 50% - 75% of the map), and then I could move around with the player to destroy them.
 I implemented it in a Terminator-tanks style.
+    The game map can be dynamically adjusted to any size, but it is displayed on the 8x8 matrix in the form of a fog of war.
+This adds an extra layer of strategy, allowing players to explore the map as     they progress.
 </p>

 <h2 align="center">Components</h2>